Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Weakly Supervised Detection Transformer

 \subsection{Sparsity in the MIL Classifier}

-The objectness knowledge present in the pretrained DETR can also be leveraged to reduce noise during multiple instance learning -- while there are a fixed number of \(N\) proposals, the model typically only detects a few with high objectness scores.
+The objectness knowledge present in the pretrained DETR can also be leveraged to reduce noise during multiple instance learning -- while there are a fixed number of \(N=300\) proposals, the model typically only detects a few with high objectness scores.
 To focus more on these confident proposals, we propose utilizing sparsity along the detection dimension of the MIL classifier.
-While there are many sparsity techniques, we choose sparsemax~\cite{MA16} because of its theoretical justification and successful application in previous MIL architectures~\cite{ZNG+19} (though not in WSOD).